shaunpalmer/At-Your-Services/Coding guide.md

   - Justifying the use of specific functions or techniques.
   - Considering potential edge cases or error conditions.

-## Example of Chain of Thought within a Response
+## Example of Thought process within a Response

 **Task: Creating a shortcode that displays the current date**